NgModules help organize an application into cohesive blocks of functionality.

 Routing to a feature module

-app/contact folder holds a new file,
+src/app/contact folder holds a new file,

 It defines the

-contact route we mentioned a bit earlier and also provides a
+contact route mentioned earlier and provides a

 forChild method of the

-It's only responsible for providing additional routes and is intended for feature modules.
+The route list is only responsible for providing additional routes and is intended for feature modules.

-RouterModule.forChild in a feature routing module.
+RouterModule.forChild in a feature-routing module.

 forRoot and forChild are conventional names for methods that